 |University of Wisconsin Madison||USA||BS in AgronomyBS in Agricultural & Applied EconomicsBS in Agricultural Business Management||83|

 |The University of Sydney||Australia||BA in Agricultural & Resource Economics||41|

 |University of California Davis||USA||BS in Sustainable Agriculture & Food Systems||102|

 |University of Nottingham||UK||BSc Agricultural & Livestock Science (Hons)BSc Agriculture (Hons)BSc International Agricultural Science (Hons)||114|

 The University of Edinburgh

-University of Illinois at Urbana Champaign
+The University of Illinois at Urbana Champaign

 University of Melbourne

 At the University of Melbourne, one of the well-regarded Agriculture universities in Australia, Agricultural Studies are complemented with a blend of approaches.
-This involves a highly practical curriculum along with a focus on knowledge assimilation from economic, environmental and ethical points of view.
-With a 90% employment rate in Australia for agriculture, passouts of the university have gone on to work in companies like Rabobank, Fonterra, Agriculture Victoria, Perfection Fresh, amongst others.
+This involves a highly practical curriculum along with a focus on knowledge assimilation from economic, environmental, and ethical points of view.
+With a 90% employment rate in Australia for agriculture, passouts of the university have gone on to work in companies like Rabobank, Fonterra, Agriculture Victoria, and Perfection Fresh, amongst others.

 University of Wisconsin Madison